back to Ecopella's home page

 Behind The Wire - a compilation of appropriate songs from various artists, assembled as a benefit for asylum seekers persecuted by the Australian government.

-Reynardine - an album of scintillatingly intelligent songs written by Miguel's friend Bill Bostle on which he sings lead vocals.
+Reynardine - an album of scintillatingly intelligent songs written by Bill Bostle.
+The vocals are Miguel's.

 Other singing groups with whom we share common repertoire or members: